Here’s a personal branding forecast sure to intrigue you in the coming years:

 Your profile is your online identity.
 This means that the way you behave on social media or craft your email signature should have a consistent feel.
 For example, if you want to be perceived as an expert, speak like one; when you craft emails, make sure they are compelling and use proper grammar, spelling and punctuation.

-Remember it doesn’t stop here, so checkout the blog on domains and having your own personal domain instead of a gmail address!
+Remember it doesn’t stop here, so check out the blog on domains and having your own personal domain instead of a Gmail address!
+9 Reasons You Want a Professional Email Address

 - You already have an audience